ooseni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. This creates a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9. This creates  a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+    	.
+POWER and DIVIDE are environment variables